workers looking at construction software

 But most communication takes place within a company’s (virtual) walls, with 2.5 internal collaborators working on documents for every 1 external collaborator.

 With all these parties stuck in silos, you can’t afford not to work together better.
-And as an owner, you have the most riding on whether a project is delivered successfully.
+And as a general contractor, you sit at the center of it all, making sure everyone has the information they need.